 Thoughts about myself and this site:

-"I have been excited by photography ever since my father invited me as a child into his home darkroom to watch an image appear in a tray of developer.
+"I have been excited by photography ever since my father brought me as a child into his home darkroom to watch an image appear in a tray of developer.
 Years later, I grew to love photography while in the Army in the mid-1960s.
 I was based in the foothills of the German Alps at a small post that had a good photo lab.
 A friend of mine on the base, future professional photographer Jim Bengston, encouraged me to purchase a 35 mm SLR.
-About the same time, I discovered marvelous photos in books by Henry Cartier-Bresson, Robert Frank and Elliot Erwitt.
+About the same time, I discovered marvelous photos in books by Henri Cartier-Bresson, Robert Frank and Elliot Erwitt.
 On my return to the United States, the Associated Press hired me as a writer.
-During my years with the wire service, my obsession with and passion for photography only grew stronger."
+During my years with the wire service, my obsession with and passion for photography only grew."